Advocacy Priorities

 Canola is a domestically sourced biofuel feedstock that can play a role in reducing greenhouse gas (GHG) emissions in national transportation fuel supplies while providing a growing market for farmers2.
 In 2023, canola oil exports to the U.S. increased 40%, following canola oil being approved for use in U.S. renewable fuel production in 2022.

 The canola sector is mobilizing to produce and process more canola domestically with canola processing announcements made in 2021 beginning to come online.
-These investments support growth for Canada by creating stable domestic demand for canola farmers, bringing well-paid jobs to rural communities,
+These investments support growth for Canada by creating stable domestic demand for canola farmers, bringing well-paid jobs to rural communities, increasing value-added exports resulting in economic growth, and helping to reduce GHG emissions.

 1 Statistics Canada, Canadian International Merchandise Trade Database